Violence Prevention Initiatives

 The Yasmina adult group (women from the Arab community in Waikato), created a booklet in Arabic as a didactic material to be used by Arab parents to protect their kids from sexual abuse.

-A group in Oamaru is creating a material for ethnic parents to help them understand healthy relationships and consent to have conversations with their adolescents.
+A group in Oamaru created material for ethnic parents to help them understand healthy relationships and consent to have conversations with their adolescents.

-We also have a group of Korean Therapists in Auckland working on the translation of the prevention of child abuse training that we have in Korean, and they will do an activity with Korean parents in Auckland this year.
+A group of Korean Therapists in Auckland translated the prevention of child abuse training into Korean, and they facilitated an activity with Korean parents in Auckland.